andrewda/hltv-livescore/README.md

 ### Constructor([options])
 - `options` - An optional object containing some of the following options
-    - `matchid` - The game's matchid
     - `listid` - The game's listid
     - `url` - The URL to listen on.
 Defaults to `http://scorebot2.hltv.org`
     - `port` - The port to listen on.
 Defaults to `10022`

 Constructs a new `Livescore`.
 You will be automatically connected to the HLTV scorebot server.
-The game with the specified `matchid` and `listid` will be automatically started if provided.
+The game with the specified `listid` will be automatically started if provided.
 If not provided, you must specify them using them using the `start()` method.

 ### start([options][, callback])
 - `options` - An optional object containing some of the following options
-    - `matchid` - The game's matchid
     - `listid` - The game's listid
 - `callback` - An optional callback.

-Start the game with the specified `matchid` and `listid`.
-If provided in the Constructor, `matchid` and `listid` are not required.
+Start the game with the specified `listid`.
+If provided in the Constructor, the `listid` is not required.
 An error will be thrown if you are not connected to the HLTV scorebot server before calling this method.

 ### getPlayers(callback)
 - `callback` - Required.
 Called with an object of players